tdwg/website/community/support/index.md

 ## What is the TDWG Community Support Fund?

-TDWG [Interest (IG) and Task (TG) Groups](/community/) are the organizational entities that undertake standards development and maintenance.
-Every year, if the budget permits, TDWG will support the work of one or two IG/TGs by contributing to the costs of convening a working meeting.
+TDWG Interest (IG) and Task (TG) Groups undertake the core business of our organization: developing and maintaining standards and guidelines that facilitate the integration of biodiversity information.
+TDWG is committed to supporting its Interest and Task Groups by contributing to the costs of conducting working meetings.
+Support is provided through a fund dedicated to this purpose, the TDWG Community Support Fund (CSF).
+The size of the Fund is adjusted yearly by decision of the TDWG Executive Committee.

 ## What does the TDWG CSF cover?